auth0/docs/articles/quickstart/webapp/golang/interactive.md

 Create a file called `router.go` in the `platform/router` folder.
 In this package, create a method to configure and return our routes using [github.com/gin-gonic/gin](https://github.com/gin-gonic/gin).
-You will be passing an instance of `Authenticator` to the method, so it can be used within the `login` and `callback` handlers.
+You will be passing an instance of `Authenticator` to the method, for use with the `login` and `callback` handlers.

 ::: note
-The router uses the [github.com/gin-contrib/sessions](https://github.com/gin-contrib/sessions) middleware to manage our cookie based sessions.
+The router uses the [github.com/gin-contrib/sessions](https://github.com/gin-contrib/sessions) middleware to manage our cookie-based sessions.
 :::

 ## Serve your application {{{ data-action=code data-code="main.go" }}}